It’s 3:30am Friday morning and I’m still procrastinating.

 A Pleasant Problem

-My main problem at the moment is that I have a lot of good friends that I’m really going to miss in Buenos Aires.
+My main problem at the moment is that I have a lot of good friends in Buenos Aires who I’m really going to miss.

 I only have a few days left and my head is spinning trying to finagle my calendar into a workable model, keeping in mind that schedules are fluid here and meals tend to take hours to finish.

 This is, of course, a silly thing to complain about — you can never have enough good friends or super powers, I always say — but I find that having so many lovely people around to visit with is making me want to stay past my self-imposed deadline, which is really testing my will power.

 Then again, I know that I will leave by Sunday.
 There’s no question about that.
 Using a twisted kind of Utilitarian philosophy I remind myself that the best thing for everyone is for me to move on: we will all stay in touch and continue to grow in different directions, making our subsequent meetings all the more wonderful.

 My travel plans have changed a tad since the last time I wrote about them.

 I’m leaving Buenos Aires Sunday, the 6th of December, and by January 26, I need to be up in Bogotá, Colombia to catch a flight that will take me to Florida and Los Angeles for a few days apiece, followed by Australia for a few weeks, and then finally New Zealand (where you folks voted for me to go) where I will live for 4 months.